mgsosna/mattsosna.com/_posts/theory/2021-04-30-Collective-behavior.md

 For fish species that live in large groups, staying close to others is often not a choice $-$ it's a matter of life or death.
 The surrounding environment is too unpredictable and too dangerous to go alone.
 I can try to find food by myself, or detect a predator early and hide, but it's easier when you're in a group.
 Then let's say the predator actually _does_ arrive - if you're the only one around, he can target you, but if you're in a big group, your risk is diluted by the presence of everyone around you.

-Wisdom of the crowds
-* Started by statistician [Sir Francis Galton](https://en.wikipedia.org/wiki/Francis_Galton) in 1907.
-Competition at a livestock fair to estimate weight of ox.
-Nearly 800 farmers guessed, and there was considerable variation.
-The mean of the guesses turned out to be more accurate than any individual guess.

 ### RF